 The following schedules show the debt service requirements for the primary government (governmental activities and business-type activities) and component unit (University of North Carolina System).
-The debt service requirements of variable rate debt and net swap payments are based on rates as of June 30, 2022 and assume that current interest rates remain the same for their term.
+The debt service requirements of variable rate debt are based on rates as of June 30, 2024 and assume that current interest rates remain the same for their term.
 As rates vary, variable-rate bond interest payments and net swap payments will vary.